▷ Whey Protein Concentrate: What it is and Why you Should take it 【HSN】

-In fact, in healthy elderly people, WPC is a highly recommended food preparation as it contributes to the maintenance of muscle mass, which is normally reduced with age and the loss of which is a risk factor in the elderly.
+In fact, whey concentrate is a highly recommended food preparation for healthy elderly people, as it contributes to the maintenance of muscle mass, which normally declines with age and the loss of which is a risk factor in the elderly.

 No. Gaining weight is a process that depends on the amount of calories consumed over several weeks/months.

 Whey concentrate is a food preparation that can be used as a substitute for other protein sources with more fat and carbohydrates in the context of a varied diet that provides all the essential nutrients.
 This makes it a great choice even in definition.

 One serving (30g) of protein concentrate has only 126kcal.
 This nutrient is not fattening.
 Excess calories are fattening.